 New South Wales, Australia

-Pro Tip: When you buy your ticket, book the whole experience, and include the Scenic Skyway for more thrilling views.
+Pro Tip: When you buy your ticket, book the whole experience, and include the Scenic Skyway, a cable car, for more thrilling views.

 Not exactly a funicular, but unique for certain, is the Wuppertaler Schwebebahn, a public transport tram that hangs suspended from the top.
 Dating to 1901, this is one of the world’s oldest suspension railways and has been updated several times since.
 It still carries some 25 million passengers annually.
-Wuppertal is not necessarily one of Germany’s top tourist destinations, but it does have a couple of good museums, a sculpture park, and if you have come for a ride on this suspended train, then you will also want to look at the Mungsten Bridge, which is the highest railway bridge in Germany.
+Wuppertal is not necessarily one of Germany’s top tourist destinations, but it does have a couple of good museums and a sculpture park.
+And if you have come for a ride on this suspended train, then you will also want to look at the Mungsten Bridge, which is the highest railway bridge in Germany.

 Pro Tip: Google the amazing image of Tuffi the elephant who fell out of one of the suspended carriages in the 1950s into the river below, suffering only minor injuries.